KingBusyBee/ET-Documentation-App/README.md

 A free, offline-first desktop app for logging homeschool sessions toward Missouri's annual hour requirement (RSMo 167.012).
 All data stays on your machine.
 No internet.
 No accounts.
 No data collection.

+Download

+⬇ Download EmergentThought.exe — no install, no Python needed.
+Just double-click and go.

+Building it yourself or contributing?
+See Quick Start — Run from source below.
 ---

 ## Quick Start — Windows Desktop App (recommended, for distributing to other families)